 Music plays an important part in the life of our school.
 Our aim is to encourage children to listen to and enjoy all types of music through singing, playing instruments and creative music-making.
-Besides music-making in class, children have the opportunity to play an instrument.
-Children have the opportunity to start to learn to play an instrument, including the violin, keyboard, piano, flute and clarinet.
-All the children in Years 3 and 4 have a weekly recorder lesson, and all our Year 5 pupils learn to play the trumpet.
+Besides music-making in class, children have the opportunity to start to learn to play an instrument, including the violin, keyboard, piano, flute and clarinet.
 Our children enjoy performing at various events in the community.